Dan-in-CA/sip_plugins/monthly_adjust_per_station/README.md

 Adjustment levels can be entered per station per month to indicate the % adjustment to be applied to the watering time.

 If no value is entered for the station/month the value set in "Default Adjustment" is used.
 If the "Default Adjustment" is not set then the plugin will take no action for the station/month.

 Limitations:
-- The plugin does not currently respect the option "Ignore Plugin adjustments", mainly because I do not understand how to implement the validation.
+- The plugin does not currently respect the option "Ignore Plugin adjustments".